 In some cases, the child is given some sedation to make them feel sleepy while doing the procedures.
 It is presented in the form of a liquid drink or a small squirt on the nose using a syringe.
-No needles are mostly involved.
+Generally, needles are not required.

 The treatment for heart defects in children will depend on the cause.
-While most resolve by themselves over time, so can be fixed with further treatment.
+Many resolve by themselves over time, meaning they don’t require further medical treatment after diagnosis.

 In some cases, the child may require a combination of medicine, surgery, and other medical procedures.